mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 </ul>

 ## Math Camp
 Despite math camp being challenging, I am really happy we had it.
-Firstly, it was a good way to get to know my peers.
+Firstly, it was a good way to <b>get to know my peers</b>.
 We all ate lunch together in the shade outside.
 I brought a frisbee and threw it around with some folks.
 I found trying to get to know everyone to be really important - making friends as an adult can be hard!

-Secondly, I think math camp made me internalize the fact that I will definitely be “stuck” on problems throughout the PhD, in a more unfamiliar way.
+Secondly, I think math camp made me <b>internalize the reality that I will definitely be “stuck” on problems<b> throughout the PhD, in a more unfamiliar way.
 In undergrad, when I was stuck, I would think, take a break, and look at textbook examples or past exam questions, which were similar enough that I could figure out how to solve the problem.
 That was absolutely not the case for some problems during math camp, and subsequent PhD coursework.
 There are some problems you can’t just “Google” or “ChatGPT” your way to solving.
-This definitely amplified my imposter syndrome.
-But at math camp, I had the opportunity to start thinking about what to do.
+At math camp, I had the opportunity to start thinking about what to do.
 I went to office hours and compared problem sets with people in my cohort - two tools that I would later use a lot.

 Lastly, I enjoyed math camp because it gave me an opportunity to try out different routines to find what would work best for me.
 Since classes started everyday at 9:30am, I figured out my sleep schedule, how long it took me to commute to class, how I should review what we did after class, what worked for meal prep etc. I also had some time to continue setting up my room, do a Costco haul, and get fully ready for the school year.

 ## Classes
 The first day of each class felt great!
 I felt like I understood what was going on and concepts were familiar.
-What a false sense of confidence I gave myself… The slow-start was short lived because we immediately began learning at a very different pace than I had experienced before.
+What a false sense of confidence I gave myself… The slow-start was short lived because we immediately began learning at a very quick pace.

 A few things were different compared to how I learned in undergrad.
 <ul>